Feedback Policy 2021 in Adult Learning

 We have a leaflet available from centres that tells our learners what to do if they want to:

 - Compliment us on something we have done well.

 - Make a complaint if they feel we have not delivered an acceptable standard of service, have not treated them fairly or they do not feel we have provided them with a safe environment in which to learn.

 - Comment on any other aspect of our service to them.

-In addition to this, information on how to provide feedback can be found within both the Welcome Handbook, which is provided to all learners enrolled on a course, and in the Apprentice Welcome Handbook, provided to all apprentices.
+In addition to this, information on how to provide feedback can be found within both the Welcome Handbook, a link to which is provided to all learners enrolled on a course, and in the Apprentice Welcome Handbook, provided to all apprentices.